 Being strong is where it's at.

-I'm now approaching 40, follow a plant based diet, ripped, strong and healthy.
-I continue to spread the message of mind body and spirit in alignment through my online Project 12 Transformation Coaching Program, as an educator and selected clients on a one-to-one basis.
+Now enjoying life in my forties, I follow a plant based diet, ripped, strong and healthy.
+I continue to spread the message of mind body and spirit in alignment through my bespoke online coaching as an educator, public speaker and selected clients on a one-to-one basis.

 In short, I'm dedicated to holistic strength that brings out the best in us.
 Let me do the same for you.

 Remember to checkmy indispensable blog regularly to get quality information, and to be inspired.
 If you are interested in exclusive one-to-one coaching with me, then you are welcome to book in a 30 minute Complementary Coaching Call.
 I work with clients across the globe, so location doesn't need to be an issue.